iherman/preview/README.md

 #### CLI Installation

-Once the repository is cloned/downloaded, running, you can run
+Once the repository is cloned/downloaded, you can run

 ```sh
 deno run src/main.ts [PR URL]